sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 You can customize the workflow for specific needs:

 - **FlipStreamLoader**: Use the 'mode' parameter to switch between sub-directories for checkpoints and LoRAs, useful for managing models like sd15, pony, etc.

+- **FlipStreamViewer**: The 'allowip' parameter allows you to set IP addresses that can access the viewer.
+The 'w14exc' parameter is used to set exclude_tags for the WD14 Tagger.